 To the extent possible, information reported to a Dominican University employee will be shared only with people responsible for handling the university's response to the report.
-Dominican University employees should not share information with law enforcement without the complainant's consent or unless the complainant has also reported the incident to law enforcement.
+Dominican University employees should not share information with law enforcement without the complainant's consent, unless the complainant has also reported the incident to law enforcement.

-Before a complainant reveals any information to a Dominican University employee, the employee should ensure that the complainant understands the employee's reporting obligations - and, if the complainant wants to maintain confidentiality, direct the complainant to the Confidential Victim Advocates or, in the case of students only, to confidential resources.
+Before a complainant reveals any information to a Dominican University employee, the employee should ensure that the complainant understands the employee's reporting obligations - and, if the complainant wants to maintain confidentiality, direct the complainant to the Confidential Advisor.

 If the complainant wants to tell the responsible employee what happened but also maintain confidentiality, the employee should tell the complainant that the university will consider the request, but cannot guarantee that the University will be able to honor it.
-In reporting the details of the incident to the CDO/Title IX Coordinator, the employee will also inform the Coordinator of the complainant's request for confidentiality.
+In reporting the details of the incident to the CDO/Title IX Coordinator, the employee will inform the Coordinator of the complainant's request for confidentiality.